 Social Media is almost unavoidable these days and almost everyone is on it.
-Someone’s great grandma Jean probably did a Facebook live video of her raking in the bingo winnings last Tuesday or someone’s 11-year-old niece probably snapchatted her burnt pizza at lunch yesterday.
-People post almost everything about their lives.
 With so much information online, employers can get a glimpse past the polished résumé, firm handshake, and perfectly versed interview answers.
 There are quite a few ways a candidate can fail a professionally conducted social media check.

 Discriminatory Actions & Remarks

-No matter what you are hiring for, whether it be someone who will interact with customers daily or someone who will sit in a cubicle alone, anyone who has any hateful or discriminatory remarks online should be out of the running for a position.
+No matter what you are hiring for, whether it be someone who will interact with customers daily or someone who will sit in a cubicle alone, anyone who makes discriminatory remarks online should be out of the running for a position.
 This can be something as simple as commenting on a news article with hateful speech about another race or saying something meant as a joke about another gender.
-10% of all social media checks come back with a red flag and out of those 66% are because of racist comments.
+10% of all social media checks are flagged and of those 66% are because of racist comments.

-10% of all social media checks come back with a red flag.
+10% of all social media checks are flagged.

-Any comments, actions or groups someone is a part of online that support hateful and discriminatory speech can get a candidate off a recruiters list in no time.
+Any comments, actions or groups someone is a member of online that support hateful and discriminatory speech can get a candidate removed from recruiters’ lists in no time.